tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 ```

-Our settings provider can now set up our workspace path, which should resolve to your root `rpi` folder.
-However, it is still missing a lot of functionality.
+For more information on settings managers, please refer to the documentation.
+Right now we are importing the needed classes from the pytools as well as defining a class which will provide the settings to stuart.

 The three invocables that we have implemented settings for are `stuart_build`, `stuart_update`, and `stuart_setup`.
 If you were to call one of these, you'd get an error and perhaps a non-implemented method.

+Since our settings provider it is still missing a lot of functionality.
+While it can now set up our workspace path, which should resolve to your root `rpi` folder, there's still different methods of each settings manager that we haven't implemented yet.

+`GetWorkspaceRoot` returns a path to the root of your workspace.
+In this case, `rpi` is the folder in question, which is two levels up from our PlatformBuild.py.

 ### Setup